Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 1.5-point favorites heading into a decisive Game 4 of the Eastern Conference Finals against the Boston Celtics at FTX Arena on Tuesday, starting at 8:30 PM ET on TNT.
-The Heat hold a 3-0 lead in the series.
-The matchup has an over/under set at 216.5 points.
+The Boston Celtics are 8.5-point favorites heading into a decisive Game 5 of the Eastern Conference Finals against the Miami Heat at TD Garden on Thursday, starting at 8:30 PM ET on TNT.
+The Heat lead the series 3-1.
+The over/under is 214.5 for the matchup.

 Celtics vs. Heat Odds & Info